hashbang/book/2-Security/3-encryption-symmetric.md

 text that is exactly 256 bits.
 However, we might not have that perfect size, so instead we need pad the message to be an exact multiple of that size.
-To solve this, we'll use the PKCS#7 algorithm, which pads the message with bytes containing the size of how many
+To solve this, we'll use the PKCS#7 algorithm, which pads the message with bytes whose value are equal to how many bytes are required to fill a block.

 We'll do a Python implementation; it's left to the reader to program the algorithm for other languages.